 · To build relationships that enables the wider PR community to foster and promote greater diversity in UK PR.

 · Improve understanding of the importance of planning and delivering inclusive communications and factoring diverse audiences into campaign management.

 · To advise the CIPR on issues related to the question of diversity and inclusion in the PR Profession.

 · To promote Chartered PR Practitionership in a way that creates greater diversity in the PR profession.

 The Diversity and Inclusion Network's remit is broad.
 'Diversity' is an all-encompassing term acknowledging differences such as gender, ethnicity, sexuality, socio-economic background, disability, religion/faith and age.
 The Network believes public relations campaigns are more effective when created and delivered by teams that are representative of the audiences they seek to engage.
 There are both strong moral and business cases for diversity in public relations.

-Our Executive committee is led by our Chair, Avril Lee, a vice-chair, Cornelius Alexander, and two proposed officers -Secretary and Treasurer (tbc).
+Our Executive committee is led by our Chair, Avril Lee, a vice-chair, Cornelius Alexander, Sandy Downs as Secretary and a Treasurer (tbc).
 The Committee also includes the Leads of four sub-cttes – BAME, Disability, Socio-Economics (Special Projects) and Communications.